ramashaheen/Classic-car-rental-app/README.md

 ## 📚 Project Context

-Developed as part of an **Android Development course**.
-Completed within **two weeks**, requiring fast development and teamwork.
+Developed as part of an **Android Development course**. requiring fast development and teamwork.

 ---